 The first step is to become familiarized with the area of research of each professor.
 You can find more information here.
 Each faculty member has a webpage that outlines faculty areas of interest and lists of publication.
 Many of us provide pdf versions of our publications.
 Glance through some of these to get a feel for the research questions, study organisms and techniques that we use.

 After you’ve determined a subset of professors that overlaps with your areas of interest, students often send an email inquiring about research possibilities.
 In your email, indicate your goals for getting involved in research and what specifically about their research is interesting to you.
 A general inquiry email stating you’d like to do research is less likely to stir the interest of the faculty member.
 If they have the space and time to incorporate you into their lab, most faculty will ask to meet with you to personally.

 There are four general ways to get involved in doing research with professors:

-1. Independent study (Bio 490 for Seniors, Bio 390 for Juniors).
+1. Independent study (Bio 490 for senior level work, Bio 390 for junior level work).
 Because only two semesters of independent research are counted towards the major, most students do this as seniors.
-However, many do at least one semester of Bio 390 their Junior year as well, but are sure to get sufficient electives to fulfill the major.
+However, some students do at least one semester of independent research in their Junior year (while at the same time making sure to take sufficient electives to fulfill the major).
 Independent study is student-driven research where students work with faculty to develop and test their own research question.
 Most independent study students have spent previous time with the research advisor to develop familiarity with the research conditions and techniques through one of the opportunities below.